laminas-api-tools/api-tools-admin/README.md

 ### `/admin/api/db-adapter[/:adapter\_name]`

-This REST endpoint is for creating, updating, and deleting named `Zend\Db` adapters; it uses the [db-adapter resource](#db-adapter).
+This REST endpoint is for creating, updating, and deleting named `Laminas\Db` adapters; it uses the [db-adapter resource](#db-adapter).

 - Accept `application/json`